linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide/quickstart.md

 ## Step 3: Create a Map

-1. In the top navigation bar, click <span class="ui-generic-label">Resource > Save As..</span>.
+1. In the top navigation bar, click <span class="ui-generic-label">Create Map</span>.

+2. Navigate to <span class="ui-generic-label">Resource > Save As..</span>.

-2. Enter a name and description for your map.
+2. Enter a title and description for your map.

 3. Click <span class="ui-generic-label">Save</span>.

 <br>